Coromandel Express went on wrong track minutes before accident, say officials

 To be sure, the cause of the accident will only be identified after a thorough examination.

-According to a video from the signalling control room of Kharagpur division of the Railways, the Chennai-bound Coromandel Express took a loop line where the goods train was parked just after crossing Bahanagar Bazar station at about 6.55pm on Friday, instead of the main line, according to a senior Railway official.
+According to a video from the signalling control room of Kharagpur division of the Railways, the Chennai-bound Coromandel Express derailed on the main line and hit the goods train parked on the loop line just after crossing Bahanagar Bazar station at about 6.55pm on Friday.

 HT has seen the video, which shows four railway tracks including two main lines and two loop lines.